OleHolmNielsen/Niflheim_system/Slurm_configuration.rst

   systemctl restart slurmd

 Another way is to use ``systemctl edit slurmd`` to create an override file, see the systemctl manual page.
+The override files will be placed in the ``/etc/systemd/system/slurmd.service.d/`` folder.

 The slurmd_ option *-M* locks ``slurmd`` in memory.
 See configless_ and the slurmd_ manual page.